-This September (Monday 23rd, to be exact) Nintendo will celebrate its 130th anniversary.
+In September 2019 (Monday 23rd, to be exact) Nintendo celebrates its 130th anniversary.
 Founded back in 1889, it famously started out as a manufacturer of playing cards.
 Eventually, the company went into the toy market with the Ultra Hand, an extendable arm developed by an employee in his spare time.
 Those gadgets quickly led to the development of more sophisticated electronic toys.

 The Ultra Hand’s creator, Gunpei Yokoi, would go on to develop the Game & Watch handhelds (where the D-pad debuted) and the all-conquering Game Boy.
 For these reasons, Nintendo fans are familiar with his name, as well as that of a certain student who joined the company in the mid-'70s, working under Yokoi as Nintendo took its first tentative steps into the realm of arcade and home video games.

 As the father of Mario, that student – Shigeru Miyamoto – has become synonymous with ‘Nintendo’ to an extent.
 However, as the celebrated figurehead behind some of the greatest video games in the medium, he is often credited for successes that he had only a cursory hand in developing.
 Back in the 1980s, employees at many Japanese companies were treated as mere ‘salarymen’ and credits (if the game had any) often used pseudonyms, meaning reliably identifying who did what can be difficult.
 Couple this with the managerial structure, games with multiple directors and cross-pollination between disciplines – and the inevitable toll time takes on the memories of those involved – and piecing together exactly who worked on some of the biggest video games of all time can be tough.